-Peter’s research publications can be found at the tab above, or on Google Scholar
+Peter’s research is detailed on his lab website (see left sidebar) and his publications can be found at the tab above, or on Google Scholar

 et al., 2009, Modelling pulse wave propagation in the rabbit systemic circulation to assess the effects of altered nitric oxide synthesis, Journal of Biomechanics, Vol:42, ISSN:0021-9290, Pages:2116-2123